 Korean-born pianist Jeewon Park has garnered the attention of audiences for her dazzling technique and poetic lyricism.

-Jeewon Park has been praised for her “deeply reflective playing” (Indianapolis Star ) and “infectious exuberance” (New York Times ).
+Praised for her “deeply reflective playing” (Indianapolis Star ) and “infectious exuberance” (New York Times ), Korean-born pianist Jeewon Park has garnered the attention of audiences for her dazzling technique and poetic lyricism.
 Since making her debut at the age of 12 performing Chopin’s First Concerto with the Korean Symphony Orchestra, Ms.Park has performed in such prestigious venues as Carnegie Hall, Lincoln Center’s Alice Tully Hall, Merkin Hall, 92nd Street Y, Metropolitan Museum of Art, and Seoul Arts Center in Korea.

 Some of these outstanding festivals include Spoleto USA, Seattle Chamber Music Society, Bridghampton, Lake Champlain, Seoul Spring, Great Mountains, Manchester, Taos, Norfolk, Emilia-Romagna (Italy), Music Alp in Courchevel (France), Kusatsu (Japan) Music Festivals.
 Currently, she is the coartistic director, along with her husband, Edward Arron, of the Performing Artists in Residence series at the Clark Art Institute in Williamstown, MA.